Federal Drug Manufacturing – 21 U.S.C. § 841

 However, if you are found guilty of manufacturing controlled substances in the certain quantities that are listed below, then you could receive a maximum sentence of 40 years, a fine up to $5 million for an individual, or up to $25 million if it was an organization:

-Heroin – 100 grams or more
+- Heroin – 100 grams or more

-Cocaine – 500 grams or more
+- Cocaine – 500 grams or more

-Cocaine base – 28 grams or more
+- Cocaine base – 28 grams or more

-Marijuana – 100 kilograms or more, or 100 plants
+- Marijuana – 100 kilograms or more, or 100 plants

-Phencyclidine (PCP) – 10 grams or more
+- Phencyclidine (PCP) – 10 grams or more

 There are certain circumstances when the penalties for a federal drug manufacturing conviction could be increased.
 If a person dies after using the controlled substances, then you could receive a sentence of life in prison.

-Related federal drug crimes include drug cultivation, drug trafficking, drug smuggling, drug conspiracy.
+Related federal drug crimes include drug cultivation, drug trafficking, drug smuggling, and drug conspiracy.
 The federal crime of Continuing Criminal Enterprise (CCE) primarily targets large-scale drug traffickers participating in extensive drug conspiracies.

 Defending Federal Drug Manufacturing Charges

 If you are accused of 21 U.S.C. § 841 federal drug manufacturing, a federal prosecutor has substantial resources at their disposal to secure a conviction.
-It should be noted that a federal criminal conviction doesn't have parole and any convicted defendant will serve most of their federal prison sentence.
+It should be noted that a federal criminal conviction doesn't have parole, and any convicted defendant will serve most of their federal prison sentence.

-You were not aware the drugs were illegal
+You were not aware the drugs were illegal.

 Going back to the elements of the crime, note that the prosecutor has to prove “knowledge” and “intent” in a drug manufacturing case.
-In some case, it might be reasonable to argue you were only an employee of the facility, following instructions, and thought the drugs were manufactured for legal distribution.
+In some cases, it might be reasonable to argue you were only an employee of the facility, following instructions, and thought the drugs were manufactured for legal distribution.

 Misconduct by Federal Law Enforcement

-On another note, perhaps there were not enough drug manufactured to be considered a federal crime.
+On another note, perhaps there were not enough drugs manufactured to be considered a federal crime.
 Also, perhaps you are a victim of entrapment by the federal agents.
 Finally, perhaps the controlled substances were seized after an illegal search.

 Part of that game plan is talking about the sentencing guidelines and how they will apply to your case.
 We'll talk about who is involved in the case, whether it's just you or other people are involved.
-What are some of the things you can start to do right from the beginning if you're charged with a federal manufacturing case that can benefit and shave off years of federal custody time at 85%.
+What are some of the things you can start to do right from the beginning if you're charged with a federal manufacturing case that can benefit and shave off years of federal custody time at 85%?

 Factors Considered By Federal Prosecutor

 What prosecutors are really looking at is the danger that is caused by manufacturing drugs.
-Not just the danger of people getting a hold of them, becoming addicting, overdosing, but the danger when you manufacture certain things can happen, especially if you're doing it in a residential neighborhood where an explosion can occur.
+Not just the danger of people getting a hold of them, becoming addicted, or overdosing, but the danger when you manufacture certain things can happen, especially if you're doing it in a residential neighborhood where an explosion can occur.

 Someone can be poisoned.
-There's all sorts of different theories that the prosecutors come up with when they're talking about these manufacturing charges and trying to keep people in custody when they arrest them so they can't bail out.
+There are all sorts of different theories that the prosecutors come up with when they're talking about these manufacturing charges and trying to keep people in custody when they arrest them so they can't bail out.
 They'll try to seek no bail from the federal judge.
 It's my job as your attorney to try to get you out so you can help in your defense.

 Related Content: